 We really want more government regulation.
 One of the big problems in Hong Kong is that once you have the MBBS degree (i.e. general medical practitioner degree), you can do what you want.
 You can offer services you may not be fully trained in.
 This is a specific problem in the cosmetic surgery industry as obviously there’s a lot of money involved, especially compared to working for the Hospital Authority.

-Look for a dermatologist or plastic surgeon to undertake your medical beauty procedures.
-They are trained to a high level to provide these services (please consult The Medical Council of Hong Kong’s specialist registry for a list of registered dermatologists).
+Look for a dermatologist or plastic surgeon in Hong Kong to undertake your medical beauty procedures.
+They are trained to a high level to provide these services (please consult The Medical Council of Hong Kong’s specialist registry list of registered dermatologists).

 Providers are trained in each treatment.
 They understand the principles of each treatment so when a new technology comes out, and they may be slightly different, the company selling the machine will train them to use the new machine.
 The company has a vested interest in making sure their machine is used correctly.
 We also have continued medical education requirements so doctors will get together and share their knowledge all the time.

 Even simple procedures like lasers, botox and injectables can be dangerous.
 The substances we inject for fillers, especially near the nose, can cause blockages in blood vessels and people can lose the tip of their nose.
 Obviously, this is a major patient satisfaction concern.
 If the early symptoms are addressed, it’s avoidable so clients need to be aware of potential complications and their early symptoms.
 A good medical beauty provider in Hong Kong should make you aware of any side effects or complications.

 All surgeries carry a risk.
 Examples of plastic surgery complications are scarring, organ damage, nerve damage, infection, seroma, hematoma and blockage of blood vessels.